Two Greek bank stocks bump into 30 percent daily loss limit

-ATHENS Greek banks suffered steep losses for the third day in a row on Wednesday, with two -- Alpha Bank (ACBr.AT) and Piraeus Bank (BOPr.AT) -- effectively down to the 30 percent loss level at which trading in them is halted.
+ATHENS Aug 5 Greek banks suffered steep losses for the third say in a row on Wednesday, with two -- Alpha Bank and Piraeus Bank -- effectively down to the 30 percent loss level at which trading in them is halted.

 Greek banks are in dire need of recapitalization after a flight of euros from deposits for most of this year and mounting loan impairments.
 But such recapitalization, when it comes, will hurt existing shareholders.